apache/cordova-docs/docs/en/edge/cordova/connection/connection.type.md

 ----------

 - iOS cannot detect the type of cellular network connection.
-    - `navigator.connection.type` is set to `Connection.CELL_2G` for all cellular data.
-This is deprecated as of 2.6.0 and will be changed to return `Connection.CELL` in a future release.
+    - `navigator.connection.type` is set to `Connection.CELL` for all cellular data.

 Windows Phone Quirks
 --------------------